grenmester/personal-website/content/about/about-me.md

 description: This page is about me.
 ---

-I'm currently a senior studying computer science and mathematics at Harvey Mudd College.
-This semester I am a visiting student at the Hong Kong University of Science and Technology.
+I recently graduated from Harvey Mudd College with a degree in computer science and mathematics.
 Some of my interests include neural networks, machine learning, category theory, abstract algebra, and organic chemistry.
 I also enjoy working on puzzles, learning about new things, tutoring, playing badminton, and going bowling in my spare time.
 I am able to speak (or pretend to speak) English, Cantonese, Mandarin, Spanish, and Japanese, of which I have listed by decreasing proficiency.

 Feel free to check out my [GitHub](https://github.com/grenmester) and some of the [projects](/about/projects) that I have been working on.
-You may also be interested in looking at my [resume](/about/resume.pdf), [CV](/about/cv.pdf), or a list of my [coursework](/about/coursework.pdf).
+You may also be interested in looking at my [CV](/about/cv.pdf), or a list of my [coursework](/about/coursework.pdf).
 I also have a collection of highly unpolished [notes](/about/course-notes) from some of my courses.

 I occasionally attend competitions, puzzle hunts, hackathons, and other fun activities.
 The following is a list of some those events that I remember